-The investment funds award was organised by the South China Morning Post in association with Standard & Poor’s Fund Services and sponsored by Peace Mark (Holdings) Limited.
+The investment funds award was organised by the South China Morning Post in association with Standard & Poor’s Fund Services and sponsored by American International Assurance.

-In the leading group awards, which evaluate the overall performance of fund management groups, Threadneedle Asset Management Limited took the honour for the 3-year category, while the 5-year and 10-year group awards were won by JF Asset Management.
+In the leading group awards, which evaluate the overall performance of fund management groups, Fidelity Investments Management (Hong Kong) Limited took the honour for the 3-year and 10-year categories, while the 5-year group award was won by UBS Global Asset Management.

-The South China Morning Post Fund Manager of the Year 2003 was assessed using a methodology known as Relative Risk-Adjusted Ratio as was the case last year.
-This calculation evaluates the performance of a fund and the consistency of that performance relative to other funds in its peer group sector.
-Three time periods, namely three years, five years and ten years, were analysed for this year’s Awards.
+The South China Morning Post Fund Manager of the Year 2004 was assessed using a methodology known as Relative Risk-Adjusted Ratio as was the case last year.
+This calculation evaluates the performance of a fund and the consistency of that performance relative to other funds in its peer group sector, and is used for all investment funds awards S&P conducts around the globe.